Precarious Asia: Global Capitalism and Work in Japan, South Korea, and Indonesia

 kim

 With Everyday Life in the North Korean Revolution, 1945-1950, Suzy Kim has filled a major gap in the history of North Korea.
 In the West, it has become customary to fixate on the top leadership in historical coverage of the subject.
-That approach stems partly from lack of access to North Korean archives, but perhaps more strongly from an inclination to smooth over complexities in order to supply a simplified narrative that is easily digestible and harmonious with the imperatives of Western policy.
+That approach stems partly from a lack of access to North Korean archives, but perhaps more strongly from an inclination to smooth over complexities in order to supply a simplified narrative that is easily digestible and harmonious with the imperatives of Western policy.

 America’s Cold War: The Politics of Insecurity